AbbeyIT/Python-Beginner-Notes/02Functions.md

 ```

 ## Coding Exercise
-You can view my [02Functions.py](https://github.com/AbbeyIT/Python-Beginner-Notes/blob/main/Coding-Exercise/02Functions.py) to see an example exercise for this topic.
+You can view my [02Functions.py](https://github.com/AbbeyIT/Python-Beginner-Notes/blob/main/Coding-Exercise/02Functions.py) and [02InputFunctions.py](https://github.com/AbbeyIT/Python-Beginner-Notes/blob/main/Coding-Exercise/02InputFunctions.py) to see an example exercise for this topic.